Get plenty of rest

 Treat the skin that is exposed to radiation with extra care

 The skin in the area receiving treatment may become red and sensitive, similar to getting a sunburn.
-Your radiation oncology nurse will review specific instructions for caring for your skin with you.
+The radiation oncology RN will review specific instructions for caring for skin.
 Some guidelines include:

 Visit the Cancer Center 's Support Services department web pages for more information about counseling and support groups.